- The Far North - June 10, 2023

 Read more about riding Thailand in my previous ride reports 2015, 2014, 2013.
 Lots of road photos in those reports to give a better idea of the quality of the riding but honestly you cannot imagine how good it is until you go.

 BTW, Thailand has a great coffee culture.
 This is typical of what you receive when you order a coffee.
-I savored every mouthful and aroma as I departed to the Philippines where they serve instant coffee.
+I savored every mouthful as I departed to the Philippines where they serve instant coffee.
 Thanks for visiting.

 Overview of the journey.